 5. We Felt at Home

 - We stayed at the family run Hotel La Cascada the duration of our stay.
 They offered laundry services, a ride anytime they passed us walking along the road, and surfing lessons.
-Our last night in Montezuma the family organized a bonfire on the beach and a barbecue at the hotel.
+Our last night in Montezuma the family organized a beach and a private barbecue dinner at the hotel.

 6. Soda Monte Sol

 - Our favorite place for breakfast in Montezuma opens at 7:00am, Soda Monte Sol.
-Our last day in Montezuma, we return for one last breakfast of yogurt, fresh fruit, granola, cheese, and delicious banana pancakes.
+We returned every day upon discovering the dense, banana pancakes and breakfast options of fresh fruit, yogurt, granola, and toast.